simple-abstraction/pop-health-insulin-sensitivity/README.md

 - This chart only shows those who are healthy (*normal blood sugar and insulin sensitivity*) compared to those who have any form or degree of beta cell dysfunction (*any combination of elevated blood sugar OR insulin*).
 - Although we can see a much greater divergence in older age (particularly around 50 years old and after), there is a large divergence in the youngest age group.
 This is an anomaly and seems more likely to represent worsening childhood obesity than typical disease progression.
 Without societal change or public health intervention to improve outcomes, this trend may continue.
 - Aside from the alarming spike in the 12-20 age group, the prevalence of dysfunction increases slowly and consistently with age, with a notably sharp increase around age 50.
-    - There may be research or historical data that can align the sharp increases we see here with sigificant changes that happened at these respective periods in time (in particular, after the year 1970, and then after 2000).
 - With all forms of dysfunction grouped together, we can see that every age group is more likely to experience some form of beta cell dysfunction than healthiness.